Ebook's

 - FTR (Factory Thorough Repair) marking

-- Draw lapped barrel marking
+- Draw lapped barrel

 - Spare part marking